Small-Talk and Dancing Hint at Human A.I.

 That video needs to be made, Rob.

 Rob Trubshaw is suggesting two of the world's most popular sports were introduced to dissuade humans from attacking each other.
 Why would humans - or at least the English - automatically attack potential suppliers of goods, buyers of goods, potential collaborators and partners?
-It doesn't make sense.
+Their management excel at this.
+But it doesn't make sense.

 Unless they were originally designed, created and trained to fight.
 Especially when ordered to.